Boolean functions on high-dimensional expanders: How to define high-dimensional expansion?

 A $\gamma$-HDX is a simplicial complex in which the non-lazy upper walk is similar to the lower walk.
 Thus an equivalent way to state \eqref{eq:SD-def-HDX} is as follows.

 \begin{definition}[High-dimensional expander] Let $X$ be a simplicial complex, and let $\gamma < 1$.
 We say that $X$ is a \emph{$\gamma$-HDX} if for all $0 \leq j \leq k-1$,

 \end{definition}

 This definition nicely generalizes spectral expansion in graphs, since if $X$ is a graph, $\|{M^+_j - UD}\| $ is the second largest eigenvalue (in absolute value) of the normalized adjacency random walk.
-In \cref{sec:HD-expanders} we show that this definition is equivalent to the definition of high-dimensional two-sided local spectral expanders that was extensively studied in~\cite{DinurK2017, Oppenheim2018} and other papers.
+In \cref{sec:HD-expanders} we show that this definition is equivalent to the definition of high-dimensional two-sided local spectral expanders that was extensively studied~\cite{DinurK2017, Oppenheim2018}.

 If $\gamma < \frac{1}{k+1}$ then any $\gamma$-HDX is proper, as shown by the following lemma.

 \begin{lemma} Let $X$ be a $k$-dimensional $\gamma$-HDX, for $\gamma < \frac{1}{k+1}$.
 Then $X$ is proper. \end{lemma}